marcominerva/ChatGptNet/README.md

 * *MessageLimit*: specifies how many messages for each conversation must be saved.
 When this limit is reached, oldest messages are automatically removed.
 * *MessageExpiration*: specifies the time interval used to maintain messages in cache, regardless their count.

+The **AddChatGpt** method provides an overload that accepts an [IServiceProvider](https://learn.microsoft.com/en-us/dotnet/api/system.iserviceprovider) as argument.
+It can be used, for example, if we're in a Web API and we need to support scenarios in which every user has a different API key that can be retrieved accessing a database via Dependency Injection.

 **Usage**

 The library can be used in any .NET application built with .NET 6.0 or later.
 For example, we can create a Minimal API in this way: